emai1/Maze-Project/README.md

      - isLegal() / legalSteps() : Checks if the move made was legal / Finds all legal moves
      - toString()
      - Constructor()
+2. Solver
+   - Fields
+     -
+   - Methods
+     - findSolution() : Checks for a possible solution to the maze

 ## Version Wishlist
 Version 0 - Find if treasure can be reached